 What kind of man does this produce?

-Being what is called a Southern Gentleman, which is something one may be born with a right to but must earn through the years, I long for the ability to convey the images through word of how sunshine glosses the dark leaves of a magnolia tree as the scent of the snow white blossoms drift lazily with the breeze and clings to the sun-kissed hair of one who is a lady in every word but action.
+Being what is called a Southern Gentleman, which is something one may be born with a right to be but must earn through the years, I long for the ability to convey the images through word of how sunshine glosses the dark leaves of a magnolia tree as the scent of the snow white blossoms drift lazily with the breeze and clings to the sun-kissed hair of one who is a lady in every word but action.

 I’m still working on achieving how to write romantically, and some day I will get there.
 But inevitably the magnolia tree is destroyed by some disaster in the middle of a science fiction, fantasy, or some other adventure I come up with.
 Perhaps there is a persecution thing I have against creating something beautiful and delicate?